752963e64/journal/radbean_disposable_sQale_databaise_04-07-2022.md

 #### In the state of things

+- demonstrate open/forget databaise :D

+- Use case is on your own... get a brain :)

 - Now you can databaise everything in memory at anytime and free databaise like it's a klinex! :D...

 ### Disposable cake.